gradle/gradle/design-docs/precompiled-headers.md

 ## Test Cases

 - Build fails when developer defines precompiled header, but the precompiled header does not exist.
-- Build fails when developer defines PCH, but the PCH cannot be generated.
+- Build fails when developer defines PCH, but the intermediate file cannot be generated.
 - Gradle warns when developer defines PCH, but the compiler cannot use it for some reason.
-- When any file included in PCH header changes, PCH is rebuilt.
+- When any file included in PCH header changes, intermediate file is rebuilt.
-- Build produces a PCH for each variant and language combination (see Open Questions below).
+- Build produces an intermediate file for each variant and language combination.
 - For GCC, build of PCH produces <precompiledHeader>.gch
 - For MSVC/Clang, build of PCH produces <precompiledHeader>.pch
-- For MSVC, Gradle looks for a <precompiledHeader>.cpp.
+- For MSVC, Gradle looks for a <precompiledHeader>.c/cpp.
 If it does not exist, we will generate one that #include's <precompiledHeader>.h

-TODO: Flesh out steps for creating PCH for each toolchain.
+Steps for creating PCH for each toolchain are below.

 - For all, build of component using PCH inclues PCH-build directory ahead of normal include path.
 - For GCC, no other special arguments are needed.
 - For Clang, build of component using PCH adds -include-pch for source files that have a dependency on the PCH.
 - For MSVC, build of component using PCH adds /Yu<precompiledHeader>.pch for source files that have a dependency on the PCH.

-Should be covered by existing infrastructure:
-- Build of component using PCH executes when PCH changes.
-- Build of component using PCH does not execute when PCH has not changed.

 ## Compiler Implementation Details

+PCH intermediate files are machine and host specific.
+Need to include this into any input snapshotting.

 ### GCC